railroadmedia/ecommerce/README.md

 ```

 Call the refund method from the external payment helper and the method that save the refund in the database.

+Only users with 'store.refund' ability can refund payments.

 Return the new created refund in JSON format